daholou/cra-forge-ts/README.md

 2. Run `yarn install`.

 ---
-2. Run the auto-installer script with `yarn run auto-installer`.
+3.Run the auto-installer script with `yarn run auto-installer`.
 Keep in mind that you need to have `node` and `git` installed for the script to function properly.

 ---
-3. Simply follow the instructions given during the installation.
+4. Simply follow the instructions given during the installation.
 You will need to provide a GitHub Personal Access Token (with at least repo scope), as well as a valid name for your project (the default would be `my-new-ts-app` for example).

 ---
-4. Once the installer script finishes running without errors, your project should be ready to go, meaning that:
+5. Once the installer script finishes running without errors, your project should be ready to go, meaning that:
    - A repository named `my-new-ts-app` should now exist on your GitHub account.